kwwong0923/kwwong0923/README.md

 # Hello!

 Welcome to my GitHub!
 My name is Ka Wai.
 I started learning programming since 2022.
+I would like to share all my works on this platform to share the thought, and learn with each other.
 I recently graduated from Centennial College with a Software Engineering Technician Diploma.